JoeyFitzpatrick/trunks.nvim/README.md

 See [doc/news.txt](doc/news.txt) for updates.

 # Credits
 Thank you to Samuel Williams and the maintainers of [nvim-unception](https://github.com/samjwill/nvim-unception).
-Some code from that plugin was vendored into Ever to support preventing nested nvim sessions when opening an editor from within an nvim terminal, e.g. the commit editor when running `:G commit`.
+Some code from that plugin was vendored into Trunks to support preventing nested nvim sessions when opening an editor from within an nvim terminal, e.g. the commit editor when running `:G commit`.

 Thanks to Evgeni Chasnovski and the [mini.git](https://github.com/echasnovski/mini-git) maintainers.
 Some code from that plugin was copied for this project (specifically, the filepath completion for command mode).
 Definitely check out [mini.nvim](https://github.com/echasnovski/mini.nvim), it's pretty sweet!

-Thanks to Tim Pope and the maintainers of [vim-fugitive](https://github.com/tpope/vim-fugitive), an absolutely incredible vim plugin that _heavily_ influenced Ever.
+Thanks to Tim Pope and the maintainers of [vim-fugitive](https://github.com/tpope/vim-fugitive), an absolutely incredible vim plugin that _heavily_ influenced Trunks.

-Thanks to Jesse Duffield and the maintainers of [lazygit](https://github.com/jesseduffield/lazygit), a sick terminal git TUI that also heavily influenced Ever.
+Thanks to Jesse Duffield and the maintainers of [lazygit](https://github.com/jesseduffield/lazygit), a sick terminal git TUI that also heavily influenced Trunks.

 Thanks to Jonas Bernoulli, Kyle Meyer, and the maintainers of [magit](https://github.com/magit/magit).
-I've never personally used it, but its wonderful documentation inspired both some features and design priniciples of Ever.
+I've never personally used it, but its wonderful documentation inspired both some features and design priniciples of Trunks.